DaVinci Resolve, like any other video editor, takes time to learn.

 The Fusion page is a monster in itself – from green screen to animation – there is a lot of advanced stuff in this page.
 It can take months and years to master Fusion.

-You’ll be introduced to the node based approach of compositing.
-It is the counterpart of the Adobe After Effects, which is layer based.
+You’ll be introduced to the node-based approach of compositing.
+It is the counterpart of Adobe After Effects, which is layer based.

 The Color Page